October 1, 2019

 Our new A350s are packed with innovation, thoughtful features and unmistakable Virgin Atlantic flair.

-Ahead of the delivery of our first A350 aircraft, we’ve been showcasing our gorgeous new cabin interiors to an audience of VIPs.
+With our first Airbus A350 aircraft now flying daily between London and New York, we’ve been showcasing our gorgeous new cabin interiors to an audience of VIPs.
 It was a special night at our West Sussex base, attended by journalists, leaders from the travel industry and some of our most valued customers, alongside representatives from Airbus and Rolls Royce.
 They all enjoyed a tour of our new Airbus A350 experience which included VR and augmented reality displays, talks by the design team and even the opportunity to try their hand at opening our A350 training door.
 There was also a pop-up Clubhouse supplying food and drink and a spa as well as speeches from our CEO Shai Weiss and EVP Customer Mark Anderson.
 It was a great night and a fitting celebration of our new aircraft.

 There are new planes and then there are Virgin Atlantic new planes.